Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Gap

-Thus the only candidate for $k_u$ is $k_u = \ceiling{\frac{u}{v}\cdot k_0}$.
+Next, we define a small set $\Lambda'$ that contains all candidate values from the previous paragraph.
+To this end, we claim that for any $x\in \Delta$, if $x\le v$ then there is at most one integer $k_x\in\braced{1,...,n-1}$ for which condition~(\ref{eqn: min max gap range of x}) holds.
+This follows from simple calculation, as~(\ref{eqn: min max gap range of x}) implies that

-The above argument gives us that the only candidates for the optimal gap size we need to consider are all values $u/k_u$, for $u\in \Delta$ and $u \le v$, plus the value $w$ that we computed before.
-In Lines~12-13 we let $\Lambda'$ be the set of these candidates and we sort them in non-decreasing order.
-Finally, we find the smallest viable $x\in \Lambda'$.
-This can be done in time $O(n\log^2n)$ with binary search that calls $\AlgViable()$ for each split value at each step.
+Thus the only candidate for $k_x$ is $k_x = \ceiling{\frac{x}{v}\cdot \kappa}$.

-Overall, we obtain that Algorithm~$\AlgMinMaxGap$ correctly computes the optimal gap size and that its running time is $O(n^2\log n)$.
-Note that this running time is dominated by sorting the sets of candidate gap sizes $\Delta$ and $\Lambda'$.
+The above argument gives us that the only candidates for the optimal gap size we need to consider are all values $x/k_x$, for $x\in \Delta$ and $x \le v$, plus the value $\frac{w}{n-1}$ that we identified before as another candidate.
+In Lines~9-10 we let $\Lambda'$ be the set of these candidates and we sort them in non-decreasing order.
+Finally, we find the smallest viable value in $\Lambda'$.
+As $|\Lambda'| = O(n^2)$, this can be done in time $O(n^2\log n)$ with binary search that calls $\AlgViable()$ for each split value.